Our Mission Statement

 Our Program Committees

-Immigrant Allies is chaired by Agata Szczeszak-Brewer.
-The main goal and purpose is to help connect and provide services for the diverse immigrant community here in Montgomery County.
+La Conexion is co-chaired by Julio Enriquez-Orneleas and Jeremy Lemus.
+The mission is to provide language access services to the Latino community of Montgomery County.
 To learn more, donate, or volunteer, please click the above link and feel free to contact us!

 The Collective is chaired by Chenel Darby.
 The main goal and purpose is to help connect, support, and provide resources for Black and Brown youth and young adults here in Montgomery County.
 To learn more, donate, or volunteer, please click the above link and feel free to contact us!